Skip to content

 Proxy Servers

-The deployment utilizes Nginx as a reverse proxy for both the Panel and the Wings daemon.
+The deployment utilizes Nginx as a reverse proxy with SSL termination.

-• Listens on port 80 and redirects to HTTPS.
+• HTTP traffic on port 80 is redirected to HTTPS.

 • Wings Proxy: